Global Learning

 There are lots of great resources for Native American Heritage Month that can help your students explore the rich history and cultures of indigenous people.
 Here are just a few compilations to get you started:

 Incorporating indigenous viewpoints in Thanksgiving lessons not only enriches the educational experience but also fosters a sense of cultural appreciation and understanding among students.
-Moving beyond conventional narratives and diving into the diverse histories, traditions, and contemporary contributions of Native American peoples empowers students to think critically and embrace a more complete and accurate perspective on this historical event.
+Moving beyond conventional narratives and diving into the different histories, traditions, and contemporary contributions of Native American peoples empowers students to think critically and embrace a more complete and accurate perspective on this historical event.

 By cultivating an atmosphere of respect and curiosity, classrooms can be spaces where the true essence of Thanksgiving is celebrated—a time for acknowledging the contributions of all communities and reflecting on the interconnected histories that shape our collective identity.
 Let’s nurture a generation that honors the stories of all who have contributed to the rich tapestry of our nation’s history.